 The First Weeks

 Have you ever been alone in a foreign country where everyone speaks a different language and sticks to funny rules?
 How overwhelming every little detail was?
 How confusing?
 How tiring?
-THAT is exactly how your new dog is feeling!
+Well, that is precisely how your new dog is feeling!

 You must have the following: